Skip Nav Skip to Search

-The Oklahoma Real Estate Commission will initiate a formal investigation upon the filing of a formal complaint by the public or the "Commission" when such complaint alleges a violation of the licensing law.
+The Oklahoma Real Estate Commission will initiate a formal investigation upon the filing of a formal complaint by the public or the "Commission," when the complaint alleges a violation of the licensing law.

-A complaint should not be filed with the Commission in hopes of changing an agreement, voiding a contract, or attempting to solve a civil dispute.
+You should not file a complaint with the Commission in hopes of changing an agreement, voiding a contract, or attempting to solve a civil dispute.
 In those cases, you should consult with an attorney.

-The complaint should consist of a brief, chronological explanation of the facts which should be stated in the order in which they occurred.
-Copies of documents, such as contracts, closing statements, cancelled earnest money checks (front and reverse), or any other article that will assist in validating your complaint should be attached to the complaint.
+The complaint should consist of a brief explanation of the facts, presented in the order in which they occurred (i.e. chronologically).
+Copies of documents, such as contracts, closing statements, cancelled earnest money checks (front and reverse), or any other article that will assist in validating your grievance should be attached to the complaint.
 You should PRINT or TYPE the complaint, and you should avoid expressing your conclusions or opinions.

-Once the complaint has been filed with our office an initial investigation will be conducted by the Investigations Department.
-(If sufficient information has not been obtained through the investigation, a preliminary session will be scheduled before a case examiner (attorney) and your presence will be required.)
-Upon completion of the investigative process, the investigator (or attorney) will prepare and submit a report to the Commission at a regularly scheduled meeting.
+After filing the complaint with our office, the Investigation Department conducts an initial investigation.
+(If there is insufficient information obtained through this phase of the investigation, the Commission will schedule a preliminary session in front of a case examiner (attorney) and your presence will be required.)
+Upon completion of the investigative process, the investigator or attorney will prepare and submit a report to the Commission for presentation at a regularly scheduled meeting.
 The Commission will either dismiss the case or order a formal hearing.
-You will be notified as soon as possible after the decision of the Commission.
+You will receive notification as soon as possible after the Commission’s decision.

-When formal hearings are directed by the Commission, the complaining party becomes a witness for the "Commission" and will be required to appear and testify concerning the facts set forth in the complaint.
+When the Commission orders a formal hearing, the complaining party becomes a witness for the "Commission" and will be required to appear and testify concerning the facts stated in the complaint.